Xelieu/xelieu.github.io/docs/jp-lazy-guide/setupAnki.md

             git clone "https://github.com/arbyste/jp-mining-note.git"
             cd jp-mining-note
             git checkout dev

-            # Ensure you have Anki open, and with Anki-Connect running
-            # Also ensure that you have python 3.9+ installed.
-            # It *MAY* work with lower versions of python, but I make no such guarantee. ;)

             # You may have to use `python3` instead of `python`.
             python tools/install.py